12 Best Fitness Tracking And Workout Apps For Android (Free)

 Deep down inside, we all know how important it is to try to live a healthy and active life.
 However, staying fit and managing the workout is sometimes a mind-numbing job.
 The truth is you do not need a personal trainer or a gym membership anymore if you want to stay on top of your activity.
 You don't even need to purchase a wrist-worn fitness band.
 In fact, the smartphone you already have in your pocket can track activity and help you meet your fitness goals.

 Thanks to improvements in the sensors built into our smartphones, fitness apps have never been so popular.
-If you are a fitness enthusiast and love to keep yourself fit by yoga, jogging, running, riding bike or indoor workout using treadmill, then these apps painlessly manages everything for you from your daily workout statistics, speed, burned calories, distance covered, and your track details to some training goals which you wish to meet.
+If you are a fitness enthusiast and love to keep yourself fit by yoga, jogging, running, riding a bike, or indoor workout using a treadmill in your home, then these apps painlessly manage everything for you from your daily workout statistics, speed, burned calories, distance covered, and your track details to some training goals which you wish to meet.

-There are also apps that provide step-by-step instructions — just like an expensive trainer — for little or no cost.
+Some apps provide step-by-step instructions -- just like an expensive trainer -- for little or no cost.
 These apps have become shocking good as well.
 They allow us to log various statistics, from the distance of a morning jog to the time spent lifting weights in the evening.

 So, without further ado, here are the 12 Best Android Fitness And Workout Apps to track your health and fitness on Android.